Top 5 Perks Of Eating Spicy Food

 - Spicy foods help in lowering blood pressure

-Jalapenos, peppers, chilli, are hot, pun intended!
+Jalapenos, peppers, chili, are hot, pun intended!

 Also read: Top 5 Zero Calorie Foods For Weight Loss